Congrats on making it to the final problem of the week! Today's problem is a bit tricky but will seem so obvious once you get it.

 reply permalink

-Zing - 10 years, 9 months ago
+Zing - 12 years ago

 I don't think the problem said that the integers were non-negative